 Besides beta-carotene, carrots have high levels of a compound called luteolin, which could reduce age-related memory deficits and inflammation in the brain, according to a study published in 2010 in the journal Nutrition.
 In the study, mice whose daily diet got supplemented with 20 milligrams of luteolin had reduced inflammation in their brains.
 The researchers said the compound also restored the mice’s memory to the level of younger mice.

 5. Green tea

 Researchers in Japan found drinking a cup a day cuts your risk of age-related cognitive decline by 37 percent compared to those who consume less.
 Let it steep for at least three minutes for more brain benefits.
-The helpful compounds, polyphenols, are also found in olive oil, chocolate, beer and wine.
+The beneficial compounds, polyphenols, are also found in olive oil, chocolate, beer, and wine.

 Another study, led by researchers from the National University of Singapore (NUS) and carried out from 2015 to 2018, revealed that regular tea drinkers have better-organized brain regions — and this is associated with healthy cognitive function — compared to non-tea drinkers.

 The research team recruited 36 adults aged 60 and above and gathered data about their health, lifestyle, and psychological well-being.
 The elderly participants also had to undergo neuropsychological tests and magnetic resonance imaging (MRI).
 Upon analyzing the participants’ cognitive performance and imaging results, the research team found that individuals who consumed either green tea, oolong tea, or black tea at least four times a week for about 25 years had brain regions that were interconnected more efficiently.